Travel.State.Gov > International Travel > Learn About Your Destination > Mongolia International Travel Information

-Customs: Mongolian customs authorities strictly enforce laws regulating the import and export of firearms, ammunition, and antiquities.
-Import of firearms or ammunition requires prior government approval.
+Customs: Mongolian customs authorities strictly enforce laws regulating the import and export of firearms, ammunition, precious metals, antiquities and drugs.
+Importation of firearms or ammunition requires prior government approval.
+All precious metals should be declared on arrival.
 Exporting antiquities requires a special customs clearance certificate issued by an authorized antique dealer at the time of purchase.
+Importing medicines is not allowed.
+Medicines for personal use must have doctor’s prescription.
+Vitamins are limited only for personal use.
+Quantity of more than 2 packages will result in taxation.
 For additional information, contact the Embassy of Mongolia.

 Faith-Based Travelers: See our following webpages for details:

-Travelers Who Require Accessibility Assistance: Ulaanbaatar has textured sidewalks to aid visually impaired pedestrians, but numerous obstacles prevent persons with disabilities from moving freely.
+Travelers Who Require Accessibility Assistance: Major streets in Ulaanbaatar feature textured sidewalks to aid visually impaired pedestrians, but numerous obstacles prevent persons with disabilities from moving freely.
 Government buildings and public transportation remain largely inaccessible to persons with disabilities.
 Mongolian elevators are often too small to accommodate a standard-sized wheelchair.
 Service animals are rare and are often barred from entering public buildings.

 Women Travelers: Domestic violence and sexual assault are serious problems in Mongolia.
-Many incidents involve alcohol.
 See the Safety & Security section above, as well as our travel tips for Women Travelers.

-Most Mongolian hospitals do not meet Western standards.
-Although most doctors and emergency responders are dedicated and professional, their training and equipment are sub-standard.
+With few exceptions, Mongolian hospitals do not meet Western standards.
+Although most doctors and emergency responders are dedicated professionals, their training and equipment are sub-standard.
+Most modern medical facilities are in Ulaanbaatar, though some public and private hospitals in larger provincial cities offer medical services on par with those in the capital.
+Medical services may be completely unavailable in remote areas.
+Mongolia does not have helicopter medical evacuation and those who require medical assistance in remote areas must drive to the nearest major town.
+Medical evacuation to Ulaanbaatar is conducted by commercial air carriers.
+Some pharmacies in Ulaanbaatar carry European or U.S. pharmaceuticals, but quantity and variety is limited.
 Most pharmaceuticals are made in China or Russia, and lack English labels.
-Modern medical facilities are heavily concentrated in Ulaanbaatar, although some public and private hospitals in larger provincial cities offer medical services on par with those in the capital.
-In the countryside, medical services are not available.
 See our list of medical facilities in Ulaanbaatar.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.

-If traveling with prescription medication, check with the government of Mongolia to ensure the medication is legal.
+If traveling with prescription medication, check the Government of Mongolia’s Customs Agency to ensure the medication is legal in Mongolia.
 Always carry your prescription medication in original packaging with your doctor’s prescription.